 - Users don't adopt and embrace the system

 There are a many reasons why CRM initiatives fail, but most stem from the poor calibration of three key elements: goals, processes and sponsorship.
 Goals need to be measurable – generally a straightforward task when implementing systems such as new accounting software or enterprise resource planning (ERP) systems, but more amorphous when dealing with the relatively unstructured processes that a CRM system captures.
 These processes must function well manually before they're automated.
-Finally, management involvement is key – an executive sponsor must be involved throughout the CRM implementation, and on an ongoing basis.
+Finally, management involvement is key – an executive sponsor must be involved throughout the implementation, and on an ongoing basis.

 Anatomy of CRM Failure

 When analyzing CRM failures after they go live, a pattern emerges.
-Optimizing the performance of a CRM system to extract maximum value requires specificity, resourcing and diligence.
+Optimizing the performance of a system to extract maximum value requires specificity, resourcing and diligence.

 - Goals need to be SMART: Specific, Measurable, Actionable, Realistic and Time bound.
 These goals can encompass a range of variables, such as revenue enhancement, reduction in customer churn, business process efficiencies or head count reduction.
 For example, a CRM system can be judged a failure if the stated goal is simply "to improve the sales process."
-Rather, the goal should be restated along the lines of, "Reduce lead-to-closure time on sales of $500,000 to $1 million from four months to eight weeks, within six months post implementation of the new CRM system, by using pipeline reporting to better allocate sales resources on closing winnable deals."
+Rather, the goal should be restated along the lines of, "Reduce lead-to-closure time on sales of $500,000 to $1 million from four months to eight weeks, within six months post implementation of the new application, by using pipeline reporting to better allocate sales resources on closing winnable deals."

 - Business processes must work well manually before they are automated.
 For example, a manual notification function that is not well tuned can send a multitude of unnecessary emails when automated, causing users to tune out or ignore the emails – and the CRM system.

 - Management must maintain a leadership role in continuously reinforcing the vision and purpose.
 Even after deployment, an executive sponsor or a project director must remain involved and continue championing the application.
-When sponsors or directors leave a CRM project after the system launches, it can send a strong signal within the organization that the initiative is no longer as important, or about to take a back seat to the next new project, and thus using the system is no longer an imperative.
+When sponsors or directors leave a project after the system launches, it can send a strong signal within the organization that the initiative is no longer as important, or about to take a back seat to the next new project, and thus using the system is no longer an imperative.

 Turn a Moderate Investment Into a Significant Return